(This article was published on 30 March 2020 and updated on 23 May 2025)

 In addition, insurers and reinsurers may have provided coverage for business disruption or cyber security events.
 Assessing whether particular events and related losses are covered will require legal analysis.
 Insurers and reinsurers need to update their estimates and may need to provide disclosures about the uncertainty around claims arising from specific events.

-In non-life or general insurance, an external event (e.g. a geopolitical event) may affect the following types of insurance.
+In non-life or general insurance, an external event (e.g. a geopolitical event) may affect the following types of insurers.

-• Business interruption insurance – businesses no longer being able to operate due to an external event.
+• Business interruption insurers may experience a surge in claims from businesses forced to cease operations due to an external event.

 Lastly, war-related risks have been excluded from many insurance contracts since 1938.
 Therefore, many policies will not cover losses related to armed conflict.

-Life insurers may face the most significant impacts.
+Life insurers may face longer-term impacts.
 A downturn in financial markets and increases in credit risk could lead to impairment of financial assets.
-Further, an increasing interest rate environment could change policyholders’ behaviour, such as triggering an increase in surrenders of their insurance contracts.
+Economic recessions may impact policyholders’ investment and savings priorities and cause accelerated policy lapse.
+An increasing interest rate environment could also change policyholders’ behaviour, such as triggering an increase in surrenders of their insurance contracts.
 Insurers’ own liquidity management may impact their ability to repay surrender amounts.
-Legacy businesses or products that are highly sensitive to market variables are likely to feel the effects more deeply – e.g. variable and fixed annuities, long-term care insurance and universal life insurance.
+Legacy businesses or products that are highly sensitive to market variables are likely to feel the effects of market volatility more deeply – e.g. variable and fixed annuities, long-term care insurance and universal life insurance.
 This applies especially to insurance contracts that contain minimum return guarantees.
-The measurement of insurance contract liabilities could be affected directly, particularly when contracts are measured under the variable fee approach.
+The measurement of insurance contract liabilities could be affected directly, including when contracts are measured under the variable fee approach.

 If information affecting the values of assets and liabilities becomes available after the reporting date, then insurers will need to distinguish between events that provide evidence of conditions that existed at the reporting date (adjusting events) and those that are indicative of conditions that arose after the reporting date (non-adjusting events).
 [IAS 10.3, 8, 10]